 During the winter, the temperatures drop and your home’s plumbing can suffer from a range of different problems that all have the potential to cause significant damage.
 There are always solutions to any plumbing issue, whether that’s performing a DIY task or needing to call in a professional plumber for advice or help.

-All homeowners should be aware of the potential problems that can arise with their plumbing when the winter months hit.
-Below, we’ve put together a list of some of the most common plumbing issues that homeowners face with every winter and how to resolve them.
+Below, we’ve put together a list of some of the most common plumbing issues that homeowners are faced with every winter and how to resolve them.
 Continue reading or call our Weatherford plumbers for help!

 Over time, your drains and gutters can collect a lot of dirt and debris.
 When you have a buildup in your plumbing system during the winter, ice can form on top of the rubble.
 The ice will cause extra weight, and it can result in the drain breaking or the gutter falling.